University of Idaho: Idaho Central Credit Union Arena

 Idaho Central Credit Union Arena (ICCU Arena), located immediately to the north of the Kibbie Dome, became the new home of Vandals men's and women's basketball for the 2021–22 season.
 The university had attempted to build a new arena to replace Memorial Gym for over 50 years, but nothing came of the plans until 2018, when a $10 million naming gift from Idaho Central Credit Union encouraged the administration to go forward with construction.
 Ground was broken the following year.
 The 4,200-seat facility, costing about $51 million, is primarily made from engineered wood, with the superstructure consisting mainly of over 850 Douglas fir beams prepared from trees logged at the university's experimental forest.
 Several major forest products companies assisted in the construction process.
 The arena opened for a media tour on September 29, 2021, with the basketball teams using the main arena and an included practice court during preseason practice.
 The first event in the new arena was a men's basketball exhibition against NAIA member Evergreen State on October 29.
 The first regular-season game was a men's game against Long Beach State on November 10.
 This game served as a homecoming for Beach head coach Dan Monson, son of former longtime Vandals head coach Don Monson and himself a former Vandals football player.

 Golf course

 The UI Golf Course was established in 1933 on the southwest edge of campus and opened as nine holes in 1937.
 It was expanded to 18 holes in 1970 and its current clubhouse was built in 1969.
 Due to its demanding rolling terrain and southwesterly summer winds, the par-72 course's moderate length of 6637 yd from the back tees yields a challenging slope of 135 with a scratch rating of 72.4.

 Arboretum and botanical garden

-Referred to as "Tree City" or "The Arb" by U of I students, the Arboretum is a 65 acre site adjacent to the golf course which features display gardens, ponds, and a variety of trees and plants from Asia, Europe, and North America.
+Referred to as "Tree City" or "The Arb" by U of I students, the University of Idaho Arboretum and Botanical Garden is a 65 acre site adjacent to the golf course which features display gardens, ponds, and a variety of trees and plants from Asia, Europe, and North America.